SexAtTheTerminal/Supabase-login/README.md

 ## 🚀 Tecnologías Utilizadas

-> Frameworks: Angular & TailwindCSS \n
+> Frameworks: Angular & TailwindCSS -
-> Backend As A Service: Supabase \n
+> Backend As A Service: Supabase -
 > Database Engine: PostgreSQL
 ---